vim-ctrlspace/vim-ctrlspace/README.md

 (the list of all open buffers) - in that way, you can easily add new friends to the current tab.
 It's also perfectly valid to have a buffer shared among many tabs at the same time (it will be listed on many lists).
 Similarly, you can have a buffer that is not connected to any particular tab.
-It's just a hidden buffer (not displayed at the moment), visible only in the "all buffers" list.
+It's just a hidden buffer (not displayed at the moment), visible only in the _all buffers_ list.

 That was a breaking change.
 Next things are just consequences of that little invention.
 I've added a lot of buffer operations (opening, closing, renaming, etc), the ability of opening files (together